TTLabs/EvaporateJS/README.md

 * **aws_key**:  your aws key, for example 'AKIAIQC7JOOdsfsdf'

-* **bucket**:  the name of your bucket to which you want the files uploaded , for example 'my.bucket.name'
+* **bucket**:  the name of your bucket to which you want the files uploaded , for example 'my.bucket.name'.
+Note that the `cloudfront` option will determine where the bucket name appears in the `aws_url`.

 and various configuration options: